 01 of 08

-This is a relatively small entertainment center console with the topmost surface reserved for a TV as well as a shelf and two large doors to tuck stuff away.
+This is a relatively small entertainment center console with the topmost surface reserved for a TV as well as an open shelf for components and two large doors to tuck stuff away.
 Decorative knobs are added as a final touch.
 This would be a great entertainment center for a bedroom or other small living area.

-What I love about this plan is that every piece of the entertainment center is color-coded so it's super simple to refer to a specific piece out of the instructions and see where it applies in the whole project.
+What you'll love about this plan is that every piece of the entertainment center is color-coded so it's super simple to refer to a specific piece out of the instructions and see where it applies in the whole project.
 It makes the construction process a lot simpler.

 In addition to the general drawings are specific steps with real images.
 This is also helpful to get an idea of how the entertainment center should look with each step.

 02 of 08

-Here's a DIY entertainment center plan for a large farmhouse style media cabinet.
-It features four doors with shelving inside for storage and black hardware.
-This is a great looking media center plan that really makes the farmhouse look accessible for whatever style the rest of your home is.
+Here's a DIY entertainment center plan for a large farmhouse-style media cabinet.
+It features four doors with shelving inside for storage.
+Black hardware is added to really make the doors pop.
+This great media center plan makes the farmhouse look accessible for whatever style the rest of your home is.

-Included in the free plan are a step-by-step building list, a tool list, a materials list, and a parts/cut list.
-There's also a video to help; you get that farmhouse finish on the wooden doors.
+The free plan includes a step-by-step building list, a tool list, a materials list, and a parts/cut list.
+There's also a video to help with how you get that farmhouse finish on the wooden doors.
 This moderate difficulty building plan can be completed in a weekend.

 03 of 08